yugabyte/yugabyte-db/docs/content/latest/migrate/migrate-from-postgresql/migrate-schema.md

 ## Use `ysql_dump`

-The PostgreSQL utility `pg_dump` can be used to dump the schema of a database.
+The PostgreSQL utility `pg_dump` can be used to dump the schema of a database, as described in the preceding sections of this document.

 The [`ysql_dump`](../../../admin/ysql-dump) tool (a YugabyteDB-specific version of the `pg_dump` tool) can connect to an existing PostgreSQL database and export a YugabyteDB-friendly version of the schema and, therefore, includes some of the schema modifications.
-Additional changes might need to be performed manually, depending on the use case.
+Other changes might need to be performed manually, depending on the use case.

-{{< note title="Note" >}}

-`ysql_dump` has been tested with PostgreSQL versions up to 11.2 and might not work on newer versions of PostgreSQL.
+Keep in mind that `ysql_dump` has been tested with PostgreSQL versions up to 11.2 and might not work on newer versions of PostgreSQL.

-{{< /note >}}